cdr-stats/cdr-stats/README.rst

 .. image:: https://github.com/Star2Billing/cdr-stats/raw/master/docs/source/_static/images/cdr-stats_600.png

-CDR-Stats is free and open source call detail record analysis and reporting software for Freeswitch, Asterisk and other type of VoIP Switch.
-It allows you to interrogate your CDR to provide reports and statistics via a simple to use, yet powerful, web interface.
+CDR-Stats is a free and open source call detail record analysis and reporting software for Freeswitch, Asterisk and other types of VoIP Switch.
+It allows you to interrogate CDR to provide reports and statistics via a simple to use powerful web interface.

 It is based on the Django Python Framework, Celery, SocketIO, Gevent and MongoDB.